TheLux83/100-days-of-code/log.md

 **Thoughts:** Well, not completely, but I managed to get it running.
 Now I have to change the user models or the user app I've implemented to create a profile.

+### Day 65: April 16, 2020

+**Today's Progress**: Getting my blog running in my firedep App

+**Thoughts:** I got it almost running.
+I have edited the user app so that it fits to my generated CustomUsers.
+Now only the profile is missing.

+### Day 64: April 15, 2020

+**Today's Progress**: Completed implementing my blog

+**Thoughts:** I've finished implementing my blog.
+It has a profile and additionally to that, it inserts a 'read more' button if there are more than 50 word in a blog post.
+With that, my news system is ready to be implemented.